 Being a senior PM is about being able to coach, guide and support your team to achieve the goals you want them to achieve and clear barriers from their progress.
 Giving your team frameworks or principles is the key differentiator as you move up.

-When hiring for a senior level PM, you want someone with a factor of courage to lead willing to step into this uncertainty.
+When hiring for a senior level PM, you want someone with the factor of courage to lead willing to step into this uncertainty.

 You also want someone who understands the distinction between good decisions and good outcomes.
 You can make good decisions, but you can't always control the outcomes.
-As long as people made a good decision, it's important to be there to support them, regardless of what the outcome is.
+As long as people made good decisions, it's important to be there to support them, regardless of what the outcome is.

 First and foremost, be patient because a wrong person hired quickly will set you so much further back in the long run than the right person hired slowly.

 Look for somebody who’s curious, empathetic, a clear communicator, can execute even in a challenging organization and is driven by solving problems for the customer they're trying to support.